Dark Sky Island

 Stories of the night sky On the radio

-Star Lore Historian Mary Stewart Adams, former Program Director and founder of Michigan’s only International Dark Sky Park, who has been telling stories of the night sky on IPR since 2013.
+Star Lore Historian Mary Stewart Adams, former Program Director and founder of Michigan’s first International Dark Sky Park, who has been telling stories of the night sky on IPR since 2013.

 smart lighting is for the birds